lucinder/nd-Perlin-Noise/README.md

 ### II.B.
 Gradient Vector Generation

-Expanding gradient vector generation to n dimensions proves a more difficult task, as the original and improved Perlin Noise algorithms use a hard-coded list of gradients, the selection of which is determined by a hash function.
+Expanding gradient vector generation to $n$ dimensions proves a more difficult task, as the original and improved Perlin Noise algorithms use a hard-coded list of gradients, the selection of which is determined by a hash function.
 Generating these lists of gradients in higher dimensionality requires an exponentially increasing space complexity, just as with the distance vectors.

 The gradient vectors generally consist of pseudo-random components determined by a hash function.
 We encountered difficulty understanding and implementing the gradient function in a fashion consistent with other writings, as many implementations offer different gradient generation methods.
 However, our final implementation uses the hash function’s pseudo-randomness to map block and thread offsets to random seeding.
 It uses the hashed seed to randomly generate a set of gradient values from -1 to 1.
 Once generated, we divide these values by the Euclidean distance of the resulting vector to normalize the vector to a length of 1, mapping it to a n-dimensional unit sphere.

-Our pseudocode for n-dimensional gradient generation is as follows:
+Our pseudocode for $n$-dimensional gradient generation is as follows:
 ```
 gradients = empty list
 srand with hash[(blockDim.x * blockIdx.x + threadIdx.x)%len(hash)]